 Spring

 Spring can be excellent because fish begin moving more actively and shallow feeding patterns emerge.
-Soft plastics on Carolina rigs, crankbaits, and spoons can all work well.
+Soft plastics, crankbaits, and spoons can all work well.
 This is a good time to probe flats, dam edges, and vegetation lines.

 Summer

-Summer is usually the most talked-about period for redfish on Braunig because fish are active and cruising.
+Summer is usually the season most anglers associate with redfish on Braunig because fish are active and cruising.
 Early mornings and late evenings can be especially productive.
 Fish may move shallow to feed but often retreat to more comfortable water during intense heat.

 Fall